rjohnson2590/backbone-tutorials/Tutorial.md

 ### Delete Button

-In this exercise, we&rsquo;re going to add a &ldquo;delete&rdquo; button that will erase the top element of the list of elements.
+In this exercise, we&rsquo;re going to add a &ldquo;delete&rdquo; button that will erase the bottom element of the list of elements.
 To do that, you&rsquo;re going to need to

 -   add a delete button to the view of the **collection**
--   add a event handler that listens for the &ldquo;remove&rdquo; event for the collection and refreshes the list, removing
+-   add a event handler that listens for the &ldquo;remove&rdquo; event for the collection and refreshes the list, removing the corresponding view from the DOM.
+    -   there&rsquo;s more than one way you could do this, but a simple way might be to use CSS psuedo-selectors to select only the last div in the collection

 ### Edited Count

-In this exercise, you&rsquo;re going to add a new piece of data to the **base** model
+In this exercise, you&rsquo;re going to add a new piece of data to the **base** model: the number of times that it&rsquo;s been edited.
+Every time the &ldquo;Edit&rdquo; button is clicked, it should increment this number.
+You&rsquo;ll need to also modify the view for the base model.
+Question: will you need to modify the view for the collection?

+1. Extra Credit

+    To be a little more challenging, make sure that the number-of-times-incremented only increases if the text has actually changed.

 # Server Side Project: Counter With Server